AruniMishra/aws/awsTutorial/AWS.md

 - You can also use metrics to determine which are your “hot” or “cold” shards, that is, shards that are receiving much more data, or much less data, than expected.
 You could then selectively split the hot shards to increase capacity for the hash keys that target those shards.
 Similarly, you could merge cold shards to make better use of their unused capacity.

-# 11. Cloudformation
+## 11. Cloudformation

 - Cloudformation does not have the rollback feature :

-      A stack goes into the UPDATE_ROLLBACK_FAILED state when AWS CloudFormation cannot roll back all changes during an update
+  - A stack goes into the UPDATE_ROLLBACK_FAILED state when AWS CloudFormation cannot roll back all changes during an update
+- Cloudformation doesn’t have the capability to locally build, test, and debug your application like what AWS SAM has.

 - SAM uses CodeDeploy and rollbacks are possible

 - Changes to a deployment package in Amazon S3 are not detected automatically during stack updates.
-To update the function code, change the object key or version in the template. https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html
+To update the function code, change the object key or version in the [template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html).

-# 12. SQS
+## 12. SQS

 - Polling